 San Diego (SD) has a payroll of $38 million, yet SD has 90 wins – more than Boston does (with a payroll of $162 million).
 Delete SD from the data and rerun the analysis (scatter plot and correlation value).
 How does the correlation change?
 You may use your preference here, R or SAS.

+The strength of the correlation actually increases from 0.366 to 0.426.
+Considering San Diego was one of the teams with a low payroll and high wins, by removing it from the data will make the linear model closer to 1.